As bullets fly, Chicago police boss blasts civilian oversight plans

 "(W)e're finally making real progress, so I don’t know how you can turn over crime strategy and every policing decision to some group of people who have absolutely no law enforcement experience."

-In January, Fox News reported that murders had declined in 2017 compared with 2016, dropping to 650 kilings from a two-per-day total of 771.
+In January, Fox News reported that murders had declined in the city in 2017 compared with 2016, dropping to 650 kilings from a two-per-day total of 771.
 Police credited so-called ShotSpotter technology -- consisting of cameras and detection radars deployed in neighborhoods -- for helping to reduce crime.

 This year, shooting deaths have included the Feb.
 13 slaying of Chicago police Commander Paul Bauer, who was shot multiple times while pursuing a suspect.